 Other side effects not listed above may also occur in some patients.
 Tell your doctor if you notice anything that is making you feel unwell.

-Do not leave Valpam in the car or on window sills.
+Do not leave your medicine in the car or on window sills.
 Heat and dampness can destroy some medicines.

 Each pack contains 50 tablets.

 The tablets do not contain gluten, sucrose, tartrazine or any other azo dyes.